CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/In-Service-System-Upgrade-ISSU.md

 Cumulus Linux supports:
 - Fast mode for all protocols.
 - Warm mode for 802.1X, layer 2 forwarding, layer 3 forwarding with BGP, static routing, and VXLAN routing with EVPN.
 Cumulus Linux does not support warm boot with EVPN MLAG or EVPN multihoming.
+- Warm mode with optimized image (two partition) upgrade and package upgrade (the switch must be in warm mode before you start the upgrade).
 {{%/notice%}}

 NVIDIA recommends you use NVUE commands to configure restart mode and reboot the system.
 If you prefer to use `csmgrctl` commands, you must stop NVUE from managing the `/etc/cumulus/csmgrd.conf` file before you set restart mode: